dasher-project/dasher-web/Keyboard/readme.md

 -   ToDo: Fix the defect that the keyboard renders blank when returning to the device after a time-out screen lock and a couple of minutes.

+-   ToDo: Fix the defect that the keyboard doesn't change size when the device changes orientation.

+-   ToDo: Add the equivalent of the following code from the Xcode sample.

+        self.nextKeyboardButton.isHidden = !self.needsInputModeSwitchKey

 -   ToDo: Maybe change the Captive Web View load() return value in case the underlying load returns a null WKNavigation.